gitUserSH/AssessmentRepo/README.md

 If this is the first time running the MySql, and database is empty.
 Run the following URLs to create DB and tables

+*note change the ports accordingly if environmental variable(port) is being used.

 * [http://localhost:3000/createDB] (http://localhost:3000/createDB) - Creates the DB
 * [http://localhost:3000/createSQLTables] (http://localhost:3000/createSQLTables) - Creates the Tables (3 in total)